-Witness statements are only accepted if given orally before the trial court or a court requested by the trial court to take the witness testimony.
+Witness statements are only accepted if given orally before the trial court.
 Written witness statements are not admitted.
 There are no depositions.

 Witnesses are under a duty, and can be forced (by sanctions ordered by the court) to appear and to give their witness statement before the court.